xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

  <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-create-org/kt-june-create-org-rename-org.png" width="" height="">

+You can find your Organization ID, update Organization name or delete your Organization here.

 ### Rename an Organization

 After the **Organization profile** page appears, you can enter a new name for your Organization in the **Name** section, then click **Update** to save your changes.